The Day of the Jackal

 The Day of the Jackal is a 1971 political thriller novel by English author Frederick Forsyth about a professional assassin who is contracted by the OAS, a French dissident paramilitary organisation, to kill Charles de Gaulle, the president of France.

 The novel received admiring reviews and praise when first published in 1971, and it received a 1972 Best Novel Edgar Award from the Mystery Writers of America.
 The novel remains popular, and in 2003 it was listed on the BBC's survey The Big Read.

-The novel begins as historical fiction; as the OAS did exist and conspire to commit the act, which the book opens with, giving an accurate depiction of the attempt to assassinate General de Gaulle by Jean-Marie Bastien-Thiry on 22 August 1962.
+The novel begins as historical fiction; the OAS did exist and conspired to commit the act with which the book opens, giving an accurate depiction of the attempt to assassinate General de Gaulle by Jean-Marie Bastien-Thiry on 22 August 1962.
 The subsequent plot is fiction.